to perpetuate the memory and history of our dead

 Scholars and students of history would be a potential audience for this larger story of the TBR.
 But in what medium?
 I present an electron-based story accessible by any who wish to search for it.
 The eminent history professor David Boggett did amazingly unique and detailed work particularly on the segment of this story pertaining to the romusha.
 His work was published in the journal of a rather obscure university in Japan and I dare say is not widely accessible or read.
 I obtained access only by a targeted request to the university staff.
 When history books even deign to acknowledge that this event occurred, it is usually presented in a few sentences if even a paragraph.
 In many ways, despite the tens of thousands of lives taken and lives affected by this Railway, it is a mere blip on the timeline of even the war itself.

 Although it was not intended as such at its outset, my quest (since 2016) to relate the story of the 1% of the TBR victims who were US veterans has expanded to set their story into the context of the world events at the time and the TBR specifically.
-Their story as they took own unique journey across Burma and Thailand can only be appreciated fully when placed into the context of the POWs of other nations that labored beside them.
+Their story as they took their own unique journey across Burma and Thailand can only be appreciated fully when placed into the context of the POWs of other nations that labored beside them.
 And even the full story of the TBR must be placed in its proper place in the context of what was happening at the time to drive the need for such a monumental effort.

 In summary, there seems to be no nation or group that ‘owns’ this story to the extent that they would be assigned responsibility for compiling and preserving the overall story for future generations.
 It would seem to fall to more focused organizations to attempt to preserve various aspects of this large and complex story.
 Hence in 2022 there is a new memorial dedicated to the crewmen of the H.M.A.S PERTH about to open in that name-sake city.